Billy Napier's buyout at Florida and 3 best-case scenario Gators replacements

 Unfortunately, money isn't the only problem with Napier's contract situation.
 Scott Stricklin released a statement last year amid turmoil within the program, defending Napier.
 If he was willing to defend him then, he's certainly not giving up on him now while the season is still young and the College Football Playoff is definitely still in play.

 The truth is, this is a team full of freshman and sophomores.
 They don't make the play calls, nor do they manage the game, but they do have a coach that believed in them.
-Firing Napier now would send this team into a spiral.
-The interim coach that takes over this team with 80 percent of its remaining opponents ranked does no good.
+Firing Napier earlier in the season would've sent this team into a spiral, and perhaps the portal.
+The interim coach who takes over this team with 80 percent of its remaining opponents ranked does no good.

 Who could realistically replace Billy Napier if he's fired at Florida?